mooncoincore/wallet/README.md

 * Controlled lowering of coin emission via dynamic nSubsidy (schedule available at https://github.com/mooncoincore/rewardSchedule).

-* Features included to prevent devaluation/movement of the currency due to stolen funds.
+* Top Mooncoin addresses are unspendable and contain more than 77 billion frozen MOONcoins, which were not delivered (till March, 2017) by the Cryptsy exchange to the Florida court and were not returned to legitimate owners

 ## Cross-compilation